jonnonz1/nz-statute-book/acts/public/1979/litter-act-1979.md

     (e) any waters to which the public traditionally has access, whether with or without payment of any fee, for bathing or other recreational purposes:
     (f) every wharf, pier, or jetty (whether under the control of a harbour board or not) to which the public has access:
     (g) any conservation area within the meaning of the Conservation Act 1987:
-    (h) any airport within the meaning of section 2 of the Airport Authorities Act 1966:
+    (h) any aerodrome within the meaning of section 5 of the Civil Aviation Act 2023:
     (i) any cemetery within the meaning of section 2 of the Burial and Cremation Act 1964:
     (j) any land vested in or controlled by any local authority (within the meaning of section 5(1) of the Local Government Act 2002) or the Crown, being land that is not occupied pursuant to any lease, licence, or other authority by any private person:
     (k) any national park constituted under the National Parks Act 1980: